ssonkiya/ssonkiya.github.io/_posts/2017-09-23-Manging-Business-Challenges-in-Data-Science.md

 *Lay out Hypotheses*

-Lay out hypotheses ahead of time.
-Especially whether you will launch on neutral.
-No one thinks they need to do that because they think results will be really clear.
-Also, you’ll be surprised as the sheer combination of results that are possible (e.g. search clicks went down, but mean search purchase went up, and conversion is neutral, but add to cart is slightly down, etc.).
+Lay out hypotheses ahead of time, especially about whether you will launch on neutral.
+People often think they don't need to have specific hypotheses beyond "we'll launch if it's better" because they think results will be really clear.
+But you’ll be surprised as the sheer combination of results that are possible (e.g. search clicks went down, but mean search purchase went up, and conversion is neutral, but add to cart is slightly down, etc.).
+Picking one or two key metrics for launch and a few other metrics for monitoring will also help you from having a multiple comparisons problem, where you're [testing so many metrics one of them will be significant](https://en.wikipedia.org/wiki/Multiple_comparisons_problem), even if there really is no change.

 Conclusion
 ======